pytorch/pytorch/torch/csrc/README.md

 * DO NOT forget to take out the GIL with `AutoGil` before calling Python API or bringing a `THPObjectPtr` into scope.

+## Notes

+### Note [Storage is not NULL]

+Historically, Torch supported NULL storage, as a minor optimization to avoid having to allocate a storage object when it would be empty.
+However, this is actually a confusing special case to deal with, so by-in-large, PyTorch assumes that, in fact, storage is never NULL.

+One important case where this assumption is important is when tracking the CUDA device a tensor is stored in: this information is stored solely in the storage, so if a storage is NULL, we lose this information.

+## Files

 ### `Exceptions.h`